 She’s seen me fall.
-Literally.
-I have the propensity to trip on stone stairs and slip on oily tram rails.
+Literally, I have the inclination to trip on stone stairs and slip on oily tram rails.
 Lisbon has plenty of both, just as many as my clumsy stories.

-The message has to be, above all, true.
-I don’t care for raving about a picture-perfect image.
+The message has to be, above all, accurate.
+I don’t care about gushing over a picture-perfect image.
 A city is not a museum.
-Paying a ticket to get here, does not give anyone the right to treat a place (and its people) like crap.
+Paying a ticket to get here does not give anyone the right to treat a place (and its people) like crap.

-My pet peeve?
 Social media influencers with a significant following, sharing their findings, who claim to have found hidden gems of the authentic Lisbon when they haven’t left Baixa or Chiado.

 Also, get the spelling of Bairro Alto right, please.

 I know those yellow-mustard old trams and the three funiculars of Lavra, Bica, and Glória are part of Lisbon’s identity.

 Well, we could argue that Carris could increase the number of vehicles available.
 But, until then, can you please give priority to people who have to use it every day?

-I know how you can get caught in the moment and feel tempted to buy one of those really old tiles.
+I know how you can get caught in the moment and feel tempted to buy one of those ancient tiles.
 But those tiles are often chipped off historical buildings, illegally, in Lisbon, and the more people want to buy, the more they will sell them.

 These shops are a ripoff!
 Authentic (pun intended) tourist traps!
 I can’t think of a nicer way to say this because there isn’t one.

-Cities grow, like people.
-One year ago everyone was complaining about how half the city seemed to be boarded up and crumbling.
+During the recession of the early 2000s, tourists complained about how half the city was boarded up and crumbling.
 When I read this in some blog posts, how overrated Lisbon was, it really hurt.
 How dare you spend less than a week here and judge the book by the cover?